Frequently Asked Questions (FAQs)

 Why don’t more patients use allergy drops if they’re so effective?

 Allergy drops are widely accepted as an effective treatment throughout the world.
-That acceptance is in the United States as the treatment becomes more widely available and providers are better educated about its benefits.
+That acceptance is growing in the United States as the treatment becomes more widely available and providers are better educated about its benefits.